cgrkzlkn/TodoApp/README.md

 # TodoApp

-Todo App using Python Flask, SqlAlchemy ORM and Bootstrap
+Todo App with Python Flask, SqlAlchemy ORM and Bootstrap